 - Extensively research the company and driver to determine their safety history

 - Investigate the maintenance and repair history of the truck involved in the accident

 When it comes to trucking accidents, our focus is on more than simply what happened.
 We also want to know why it was allowed to occur.
 We dig into all the factors that led the commercial driver to make the dangerous decisions he did on the day of the wreck.
 More often than not, the driver feels tremendous pressure from the company to make as many "runs" as fast as he can to maximize earnings.
 The problem is that safety gets sacrificed and innocent people get hurt.
 Through document requests, subpoenas, and depositions, we work to identify the root causes of the accident.
 These incidents are never simply an event.
 They are almost always the culmination of a series of unsafe choices by a company and its driver, ultimately inflicting harm on an innocent person.

-What To Do After A Trucking Accident
+What To Do After A Truck Accident in South Carolina

 Whether you were the person hurt in the collision, or a loved one of the injured party, this information should help.
 First, and most importantly, focus more on health than anything else.
 Lawyers can figure out the the insurance and legal issues, so instead of worrying about that, concentrate on getting the medical attention you need.
 It will benefit your short and long-term health.